Metempsychosis -- full rpg ruleset -- work in progress

 Apex: 20,000,000

-Rewards -- what is owed to you
+– what your character knows is owed to them

 Fortune – 0 to 3.
 Every time you spend a Fortune Point to survive, you gain a Fate Point.